Adding a touch screen to the Candle controller

 - Plug the HDMI cable into the display and into your Pi.

-- Plug the micro USB cable into the 'touch' port of your display, and plug the other end into any free USB port on your Pi.
-This USB cable will do two things: power the display, and carry the touch signals back to your Pi.
+- Plug the USB cable into your display and into your Pi.
+It will carry the touch signals back to your Pi.

 This downloads and runs a script that automates the entire process of installing software and changing settings on your Raspberry Pi.
-Depending on your device and internet speed it can take up to 10 minutes to install.
-Afterwards it reboots.
+It should take a minute or two to install (but it could be longer if your internet connection is slow).
+Just let it run.

 - An on-screen keyboard will automatically pop-up if you select a text input field.